Checking out the Kardia Mobile device and wondering if this is worth exploring further?

 Kardia Mobile can be used anywhere at anytime in conjunction with a compatible smartphone, including at home.
 This captures a successful EKG recording and provides an instant result.

-The instant result can be Normal or Possible Atrial Fibrillation (AF) or Bradycardia without AF being detected or Tachycardia without AF being detected or Unclassified.
+The instant result can be Normal or Possible Atrial Fibrillation (afib or AF) or Bradycardia without afib being detected or Tachycardia without afib being detected or Unclassified.

 This is very useful because then you have hard evidence to discuss with your doctor if necessary.